 - Just-in-Time Teaching (JiTT) – It’s not uncommon to expect students to have “done the reading” in smaller seminar courses, laying the foundation for in-class discussions.
 This method is less common in high enrollment courses, but many faculty members in a variety of disciplines have adopted an approach called Just-in-Time Teaching that accomplishes this.
 The main idea is to have students read their textbooks before class, hold them accountable for doing so through pre-class or start-of-class quizzes, then design class sessions around “uncovering” and addressing student misconceptions–instead of “covering” the course material.
 For pedagogical and technological options for implementing Just-in-Time Teaching, see IUPUI’s JiTT site (Indiana University and Purdue University).

 - Team-Based Learning (TBL) – This well-developed teaching method is similar to JiTT in that it involves leveraging pre-class student assignments.
 One core idea is that class time is for students to work through problems or case studies in permanent teams, usually consisting of six students each.
 Students respond to questions about the issues or case studies individually, then return to the same questions as a team.
 Student grades depend on their individual performance on these quizzes as well as their team performance, providing incentives for students to engage with the material on their own and with their team.
 This individual and teamwork fuel class discussions.
-For more information on TBL, see CELT’s Team-Based Learning page, the University of British Columbia’s TBL site, or this 12-minute video on TBL from the University of Texas.
+For more information on TBL, see CELT’s Team-Based Learning page or the University of British Columbia’s TBL site.

 For additional ideas, see the following: